-For some reason, a lot of people have this idea that conventionally grown produce is not only safe but just as good as organic food.
-I even had one guy tell me that eating organic is a complete scam and means nothing.
+In addition, a lot of people have this idea that conventionally grown produce is not only safe but just as good as the organic food.

 In animal studies, many pesticides are carcinogenic, (e.g., organochlorines, creosote, and sulfallate) while others (notably, the organochlorines DDT, chlordane, and lindane) are tumor promoters.
 Some contaminants in commercial pesticide formulations also may pose a carcinogenic risk.
 In humans, arsenic compounds and insecticides used occupationally have been classified as carcinogens by the International Agency for Research on Cancer.